marklechtermann/k8sdisturber/README.md

 ## Kubernetes Dashboard

-You can install a Kubernetes dashbaord if you want:
+You can install a Kubernetes dashboard if you want:

 ```bash
 cd kubernetes